omermikhailk/anilist-recommender/README.md

 ## Meta

-Since this project is mainly for learnign purposes, I won't be aceepting pull requests, however feel free to create issues for anything that you'd either like to see added or are having issues with.
+Since this project is mainly for learning purposes, I won't be aceepting pull requests, however feel free to create issues for anything that you'd either like to see added or are having issues with.